On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

 “Oh, that’s right,” she sighed, turning over her shoulder to address someone out of the room.
 “Kelly’s the boyfriend’s surname.’

-Several more adults, River among them, entered the room, and I was suddenly rushed back to reality.
+Several more adults, Jasper among them, entered the room, and I was suddenly rushed back to reality.
 A lifetime of memories flooded back to me, and I almost gagged with relief.
-Unsurprisingly, so did River.
+Unsurprisingly, so did Jasper.

 “No!”
 I gasped.
 “I’m fine!
-I can’t go up north – my car is parked in the dunes out here and I’m moving overseas in a few days!”
+I can’t go up north – my car is parked in the dunes out here and I’m moving overseas to Indonesia in a few days!”

 “No, you’re not,” said the doctor flatly.